 Karaf provides enterprise ready features like shell console, remote access, hot deployment, dynamic configuration and many more.
 Karaf subprojects provide additional features like clustering, complete monitoring and alerting, application repository.

 Let's start !

-Karaf Container is a modern and polymorphic container.
+Karaf Runtime is a modern and polymorphic application runtime.

 Karaf Cellar is a clustering solution for Karaf.

 Karaf Decanter provides ready to use monitoring solution.